Ditectrev/DP-203/README.md

 - [ ] Box 1: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
 Box 2: Assign Rolel to the Groupl database user.
 Box 3: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
 - [ ] Box 1: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
 Box 2: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
 Box 3: Assign Rolel to the Groupl database user.

-### HOTSPOT You need to output files from Azure Data Factory.
+### You need to output files from Azure Data Factory.
 Which file format should you use for each type of output?

 ![Question 114](images/question114.jpg)